With conversations beginning around H-1B visa cap season, you might be wondering, what is the H-1B visa?

 Currently, with an approved I-140 an employee can request extensions of their US stays in H-1B status beyond the normal 6-year maximum.

 Unlike a number of employment-based visa program, the H-1B visa is dual intent.
 This designation allows employees to apply for a green card while they’re in H-1B status.
 That means you can help your employees petition for permanent resident status while they continue to work for your organization under their H-1B visa.

 H-1B by the numbers

-Last year, roughly 199,000 H-1B visa applications were filed; however, there is an annual cap of 85,000 H-1B visas awarded.
-That means, in 2017, only 43 percent of H-1B cap-eligible applications were accepted into the lottery.
+Last year, roughly 199,000 H-1B visa petitions were filed; however, there is an annual cap of 85,000 H-1B visas awarded.
+That means, in 2017, only 43 percent of H-1B cap-eligible petitions were accepted into the lottery.